 Geographic and biological data, including dried blood spots, were also collected.

-More information on Wave IV and other waves can be found in the Add Health User Guides.
+More information on Wave IV and other waves can be found in the Add Health Data Documentation.

 Wave V was conducted during 2016-2018 to collect social, environmental, behavioral, and biological data with which to track the emergence of chronic disease as the cohort advanced through their fourth decade of life.